Electronic Engineering A-Level Teaching Kits

 ECS Summer Taster Courses

-I manage and lead ECS' popular and well received programme of residential summer schools for A-Level students, which was a 2017 finalist for a Vice Chancellor's Award for collegiality in outreach.
+From 2014-22, I founded, managed and led ECS' popular and well received programme of residential summer schools for A-Level students, which was a 2017 finalist for a Vice Chancellor's Award for collegiality in outreach.

 Our popular Summer Taster Courses in Electronics and Computer Science have been running successfully for many years.
 Since we started them in 2014, they have brought over 700 A-Level students to the university for a week long residential experience.
 They are a great way for students to find out more about subjects which are the cutting edge of technology and to explore whether the sector is right for them.
 Students get to: